Recently published

 Background

-The TGA is also increasing the use of assessment reports as the basis for abridgement of the assessment of an application for a TGA conformity assessment certificate.
+We also allow use of overseas assessment reports as the basis for abridgement of the assessment of an application for a TGA conformity assessment certificate.

-Since October 2018, comparable overseas regulators and assessment bodies can include:
+Comparable overseas regulators and assessment bodies recognised by the TGA include:

 - notified bodies designated by the medical device regulators of European member states, under the medical device regulatory frameworks of the European Union